chaploud/Sci-Lisp/README.md

 #### Windows

-Not distibuted yet.
+Not distributed yet.

 #### Mac

-Not distibuted yet.
+Not distributed yet.

 #### Linux

-Not distibuted yet.
+Not distributed yet.

 ## Command line options